Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/vault-queries.md

 #### Transforming

-Following our requirements we need to make sure to only keep the transaction IDs of each record.
-We can easily create a transformer class for this.
+We can create a transformer class to make sure to only keep the transaction IDs of each record.
 Transformer classes need to implement the `VaultNamedQueryStateAndRefTransformer<T, R>` interface.
-The `<T>` is the type of the results returned from the database, in our case `TestState` and `<R>` is the type we are going to transform our results into, in our case we want to have transaction IDs which are `Strings`.
+The `<T>` is the type of results returned from the database, in our case `TestState` and `<R>` is the type we are going to transform our results into and we want to have transaction IDs which are `Strings`.

 This interface has one function: